isabella232/BitHeroesS20/blogp3.md

 The `handleCapture` method is in the parent of the `Webcam`  component and looks like this:

-Essentially, we're updating the state variable `img` with the base64 string, and also indicating through updating `showFormButton` that a submit button should be rendered.
+Essentially, we're updating the state variable `img` with the base64 string, and also indicating that a submit button should be rendered through updating `showFormButton`.

 ```js
 //UploadFace.js